 Ellen Patton, LPC

 Ellen Patton, MA, LPC, received her Master’s in Clinical Mental Health Counseling from Colorado Christian University and her Bachelor’s in Individual and Family Studies from Kent State University.
-The Counseling and Wellness Group is thrilled to welcome Ellen back to Northeast Ohio after working with addiction in rural Louisiana and special education in Chicago.
-Prior to beginning her counseling career, Ellen spent many years supporting women and children at the community level, as well as in a professional capacity as a special-education paraprofessional.
-This experience has given her a deep appreciation for the challenges a family experiences while raising a special-needs child, as well as an interest in working with neurodivergent clients.
-Ellen has worked within the field of addiction and has seen the truth behind the statement “change your thinking, change your life!”
-She understands the difficulty in transforming ingrained patterns and rejoices with clients who are courageous enough to explore their lives and work on healthy emotions, cognitions, and boundaries.
-Ellen is comfortable with matters of the heart, mind, and soul, and encourages her clients to consider mindful practices alongside traditional cognitive behavioral therapy.
+The Counseling and Wellness Group is thrilled to welcome Ellen back to Northeast Ohio after working with individuals struggling with addiction in Louisiana.
+Prior to entering the field of mental health, Ellen worked with individuals with neurodivergent diagnoses, including ADD/ADHD and autism spectrum disorders.
+The collective experience of supporting families and children has given Ellen a deep appreciation for the challenges a family experiences while raising a child with special needs, as well as an interest in working with young adult and adult clients with neurodivergent diagnoses.
+Ellen honors the inherent difficulty within the change process and is able to hold space for clients who are courageous enough to explore their lives and work on developing healthy emotions, cognitions, and boundaries.
+Ellen is comfortable with matters of the heart, mind, and soul, and encourages her clients to consider mindful practices alongside traditional cognitive behavioral therapies.

 Patient Care Coordinator